c0c0n3/odoo.box/nix/modules/vault/docs.md

 you do that by running the [vaultgen][vaultgen] command, but there's nothing stopping you from doing it in any other way you fancy.
-Once you have generated Age-encrypted files, you tell Agenix where to find them using the `odbox.vault.age.*` options and then enable the Agenix implementation as in the example below.
+Once you have generated Age-encrypted files, you tell Agenix where to find them using the [odbox.vault.age][age-files] options and then enable the Agenix implementation as in the example below.

 ```nix
 odbox = {